 Setting goals and making new habits have helped me in a lot of ways.
 But it’s not easy, it’s time-consuming, and tiring.
 So I try to simplify things.
 The first thing I did was a little time management.
 I had to keep things realistic.
 By deciding to limit my biking this year, I’ve opened up time in my schedule to introduce new habits.
 The next part of that was to put the things I wanted to make into new habits on my calendar.
 So I get bells going off as reminders and also have color-coded blocks.
 Next was to make it easier with visual clues, like putting the foam roller right next to the yoga mat.
 A tiny little shift like that seems trivial, but when it’s something you don’t want to do, it’s easy to forget when it’s “out of sight, out of mind.”
 Last was to commit to the goal while also realizing that they’re only for a short time.
 I gave myself permission that if I had to skip a night, it wouldn’t that a big deal.
 Regular is more realistic than daily, after all.

 Eating salad every day doesn’t seem like that big a deal for many, but it sure is when you don’t like making or eating salad.
 I’ve been pleasantly surprised that it’s not been that big a deal.
 And I like or at least tolerate them.
 I might switch this up to mean just eating more vegetables every day.
-A salad a day keeps some the doctor away.
+A salad a day keeps at least some doctors away.
 I’m not sure which one.
 Is there a salad doctor?
-Probably a proctologist.
+Probably a gastroenterologist, or worse, a proctologist.
+Try to avoid those.

 Flute practice is just for fun.
 Like with the yoga mat and foam roller so they will beckon to me, I left my flute music, stand and instrument in a visible place.
 Because I enjoy playing, when the timer goes off after 15 minutes, I usually keep going.
 I also mix it up by trying to play along with songs on a music streaming station, sheet music I have, and just basic scales and long note practice.
 There’s no real goal with this but it might be fun to play again with others or even in public someday — IF I get decent enough again.
 That seems unlikely, but it’s not the point.
 One advantage which yoga and biking have given me is increased lung capacity; I can hold notes a long time, and practicing will make that even better.